elusivecodes/FyreCSP/README.md

 **Has Directive**

-Determine if a directive exists.
+Determine whether a directive exists.

 - `$directive` is a string representing the directive.